elchs/LetoDBf/Readme.txt

  These limits i may extend, if possible, in future if its' really needed.
  It is important, with which CP setting the index was created and then later DBF data is modified.

+ If your questions now are: what is a codepage ? -- how do i determine the used codepage in my sourcecode ?
+ -- what is the command to change in my sourcecode the codepage ? --  and similar questions ... indicate, that you are using default settings.
+Then you are nearly done about this section.

  In the file: source/include/letocdp.ch you may adapt the list of available codepages.
 These can then be enabled/ loaded for a client connection.
  !
 After changing content in that include file, you have to rebuild the server !
- The names in that file are the same you use in you sourcecode, but with prefix: HB_CODEPAGE_MyCodepage
+ The names in that file are the same you use in your sourcecode, but with prefix: HB_CODEPAGE_MyCodepage

  Above shell be the recommended way to adapt the list of possible codepages.
  Alternatively, you can enable *all* by Harbour known codepages by outcommenting in: letodb.hbp ( ledodbaddon/ letodbsvc ) the line with: "__HB_EXT_CDP__" [ remove the '#' at beginning ]

-      4.2.3 Rushmore index supprt
+      4.2.3 Rushmore bitmap index supprt

+ Before you believe, this will be the mother of filtering performance problems, let be told she isn't.
+ Better to invest a bit time about how to get optimized *server-side* filters with help of the Leto_Var*() system, see section 5.2 and search for the Leto_VarGetCached() idea ...
+ Because to get the array with record numbers to be set as valid, it must be skipped one time through the whole database, in opposite to first suggest where this is done for so many records as just needed.
+ To update this 'fixed set', again a full run is needed, where above suggest just actualizes the expression.

- The server and the client library can be built with support of the driver BMDBFCDX/ BMDBFNTX/ BMDBFNTX.
+ The server and the client library can be built with support of the driver BMDBFCDX/ BMDBFNTX/ BMDBFNSX.
  In this case, these RDD will be used by default, aka e,g.
-BMDBFCDX if "CDX" is found in letodb.ini Basically they support the same functionality, plus some special functions to set bitmap filters, see section 7.11
+BMDBFCDX if "CDX" is found in letodb.ini Basically they support the same functionality as classic CDX/ NTX, but there are five functions to set bitmap filters, see section 7.11
- To build server for this, in build scripts (letodb.hbp, rddleto[addon].hbp for hbmk2) it's need to set macro __BM by un-commenting it, aka remove that < # > of first position Re-compile both!! server executable and client library.
+ To build server for this, you need to uncomment in the hbp file / letodb.hbp, rddleto.hbp ) a macro:
+ "__BM", done with removing of the '#' at beginning of lines with that "__BM".
+ Then re-compile *both* sides sides of LetoDBf, aka server executable and client library.
+ As they are implemented as an UDF call, you must also set in letodb.ini Allow_UDF = 1.

       4.2.4 Compression LZ4 / ZLib